-Canadian intelligence service accuses India of foreign interference: Report
+Canadian intelligence service accuses India of interfering with its democratic processes: Report

 China’s interference

-Besides India, the Canadian intelligence agency has also reportedly named China and stated that the country “sought to clandestinely and deceptively influence the 2019 and 2021 federal elections”.
+The report of Canadian Security Intelligence Service, however, largely focused on China and said that the country “sought to clandestinely and deceptively influence the 2019 and 2021 federal elections”.

 “The PRC’s [People’s Republic of China] FI [foreign interference] activities are broad in scope and significant in the level of expended resources,” it said.
 “The activities are significant, pervasive, and directed against all levels of government and civil society across the country.”